-This table shows that the most-discriminating loci may not contribute to the most-discriminating haplotypes.
-Furthermore, there is little additional discriminating power from Y-STR haplotypes beyond 10 loci.
+Most-discriminating loci may not contribute to the most-discriminating haplotypes.
+No additional discriminating power beyond 10 loci.

 Population Structure and Relatedness

 Population STR Data

 Individuals from several populations are scored at a series of marker loci.
 At each locus, an individual has two alleles, one from each parent, and these can be identified.
 For example, at locus D3S1358: